livecomsjournal/journal_information/website_text/for_authors.md

 Authors should first send a presubmission letter to an editor in the relevant area.
 The contents of the  [letter are described in the Guide for writing articles for LiveCoMS](https://livecomsjournal.github.io/).
-The authors should prepare the document using [LaTeX](https://www.latex-project.org/) in a public repository owned by one of the authors on [GitHub](http://wwww.github.com), using the [template LaTex files to start from](https://github.com/livecomsjournal/article_templates).
+The authors should prepare the document using [LaTeX](https://www.latex-project.org/) in a suitable public [GitHub](http://wwww.github.com) repository, using our [LaTeX template](https://github.com/livecomsjournal/article_templates).
 Instructions on how to use the templates can be found [in the GitHub repository with the template files](http://https://github.com/livecomsjournal/article_templates).

-The authors the post the resulting document to a preprint server of their choice.
+The authors then post the resulting document to a preprint server of their choice and submit to LiveCoMS.
-Posting to the preprint server can be done at any time before review.
-After posting to the preprint server, the authors then submit to LiveCoMS.
 A complete description of the submission process can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/)

 # Review and revision

-Once submitted to LiveCoMS, review proceeds much as any other journal, with editors assigning reviewers who review in the standard way.
+Once submitted to LiveCoMS, review proceeds much as any other journal; however, review criteria are slightly different.
-A key purpose of the articles is that they should be useful to a range of researchers, but especially beginning researchers.
+A key purpose of the articles is that they should be useful to a range of researchers, but especially early-stage researchers.
 Thus, all articles will be reviewed by a member of the student review board, which consists of graduate students and postdocs invited by the editorial board.

 A unique aspect of LiveCoMS is article versioning.
 New versions of manuscripts can be submitted for peer review, to be treated as new publications, with new DOI’s.
-Authors are therefore encouraged to have other researchers review their content, with comments and responses done via the GitHub issue tracker.
+Authors are therefore encouraged to involve the community in reviewing, improving, and (if warranted) expanding their work, with with comments and responses done via the GitHub issue tracker.
 Such review and revision can occur at any time--before submission, during the review process, and after acceptance.
 When the author feels the article is sufficiently different, they can submit a new version for publication.
 A description of the versioning process can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).

 We understand that in the evolving lifetime of such a perpetual article, there may be changes in authorship.
-A general principle of LiveCoMS LiveCoMS is that participants (new authors, people providing feedback) should receive credit for their contributions.
+Our principle is that participants (e.g. new authors, people providing feedback) should receive credit for their contributions.
 A complete description of LiveCoMS policies for publication credit can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).

 # Types of articles

 There are no explicit length limits on any manuscript.
-Articles do not need to contain original research, but may contain it.
+Articles do not need to contain original research, but may do so.
-Four types of manuscripts are published in LiveCoMS: Best practices guides, perpetual reviews, comparisons of molecular simulation programs, and tutorials.
+Four types of manuscripts are currently published in LiveCoMS: Best practices guides, perpetual reviews, comparisons of molecular simulation programs, and tutorials.
-More details on each of these article types can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).
+More details on each of these article types can be found in [our authors guide](https://livecomsjournal.github.io/).